cevoaustralia/aws-google-auth/README.rst

       -a, --ask-role        Set true to always pick the role -r ROLE_ARN, --role-arn ROLE_ARN
-                            The ARN of the role to assume -V, --version         show program's version number and exit
+                            The ARN of the role to assume -k, --keyring         Use keyring for storing the password.
+      -V, --version         show program's version number and exit

 **Note** that if you want longer than the default 3600 seconds (1 hour)